2025 Canadian federal election: Electoral system

 Canada's electoral system, a "first-past-the-post" system, is formally referred to as a single-member plurality system.
 Voters select a representative nominated for their electoral district (sometimes referred to as a riding), and the candidate with more votes than any other candidate is elected to a seat in the 343-member House of Commons and represents that riding as its member of parliament (MP).
 The party that wins the most seats in the House of Commons usually forms government, with that party's leader becoming prime minister.
 The largest party by seat count that is not the government or part of a governing coalition becomes the Official Opposition.
 That party receives more finances and privileges than the other opposition parties.

-An absolute majority of the votes cast in the last election is not needed to form government and is rarely achieved.
+An absolute majority of the votes cast is not needed to form government and is rarely achieved by any single party.
 Additionally, the government party does not need to obtain a majority of the seats in the House of Commons; under the current multi-party system, it is common for the government party to lack a majority.
-However, to pass bills domestically, the governing party must have support of a majority of MPs.
+However, to pass bills, the governing party must have support of a majority of MPs.
 Without majority support, the government can be defeated, then a new party is named government or an election has to be held.